m6fish/DemoPage/README.md

 DemoPage
 ========

-The contents table to my all samples.
+The contents table to my all practices/samples.

 ##Structures##